-MacPherson was only 22-years-old while studying at Long Beach State College when he became the first customer ever to set foot inside the happiest place on earth.
+MacPherson was only 22-years-old while studying at Long Beach State College when he became the first customer ever to set foot inside the happiest place on earth when he bought the first Disneyland ticket sold to the public.
 The almost lifetime park goer secured his number one spot by getting in line at 2 a.m. opening day, which has afforded him a lifetime of visits to the iconic theme park.

 “I decided I wanted to be the first in line.
 The first person to go into the park who wasn’t a relative of Walt’s or some celebrity.
 The first regular guy to go in through the front door,” said MacPherson.

 To carry out his plan, he hopped on his motorbike and rode 10-miles from Long Beach, California to Anaheim.
 MacPherson then walked to the nearest ticket booth and got in line.
 After waiting until sunrise, he purchased the first ticket sold to the public.
 This line MacPherson stood in had over 6,000 people in it, and he had made it to the front.